MajeriRobertD/DataStructures/README.md

 # DataStructures
-ADT SparseMatrix - representation using triples (value ≠ 0).
-Implementation on a doubly linked list with dynamic allocation

 # ADT SparseMatrix - representation using triples (value≠ 0).

 # Implementation on a doubly linked list with dynamic